yofilipeximenes/EDA-Datasets-FilipeXimenes/README.md

 # EDA-Datasets-FilipeXimenes
 Public GitHub repository for the EDA project of the Programming Fundamentals and Python module of the Master's Degree in Data Science &amp; AI at EVOLVE.
-In this project, a dataset is basically loaded, explored, cleaned, and visualized.
+Actions performed: Loading, exploration, cleaning, and basic visualization of a dataset.